rockset/terraform-provider-rockset/docs/resources/mongodb_collection.md

 - `database_name` (String) MongoDB database name containing the target collection.
 - `integration_name` (String) The name of the Rockset MongoDB integration.

+Optional:

+- `retrieve_full_document` (Boolean) Whether to get the full document from the MongoDB change stream to enable multi-field expression transformations.
+Selecting this option will increase load on your upstream MongoDB database.

 Read-Only:

 - `scan_end_time` (String) MongoDB scan end time.